Hairdresser registration

 Consumer complaint

 We would always advise that in the event of a complaint the first contact is made with the trader by you, preferably in the form a letter (with proof of delivery).
-If that has not worked and you are located in the United Kingdom (UK), Consumer Direct will give you advice.
+If that has not worked and you are located in the United Kingdom (UK), Citizens Advice can offer guidance.
 From outside the UK contact the European Consumer Centre.

 Other redress

 For example about noise, pollution and so on.
-Also should one licence holder complain about another.
+Also, should one licence holder complain about another licence holder.

 Trade associations